businessmodelling/dev-test/README.md

     - Recalculate the average restaurant rating when a new rating is applied
     - Display the average restaurant rating on the restaurant list
     - Only one rating per user per restaurant should be allowed, but they are allowed to change their rating

+  ## Notes

+  1. Filters
+     User can set filters, however clearing a filter does not work.
+     I feel that when a filter is cleared, it does not trigger a re-render.
+Possible issue in `handleFiltersChange`.